 What is MLP?

 MLP stands for Multi-Layered Plastic.
-It is a type of plastic most commonly used for packaging of food items such as chips, biscuits, chocolates and other snacks.
-Mostly, MLP packets have two sheets of plastic enclosing a layer of aluminium, but technically MLP can be any material that has at least one layer of plastic.
+It is a type of plastic most commonly used for the packaging of food items such as chips, biscuits, chocolates, and other snacks.
+Mostly, MLP packets have two sheets of plastic enclosing a layer of aluminum, but technically MLP can be any material that has at least one layer of plastic.

 These multiple layers prevent food contamination and help in transport and storage.
-Hence, this is the best way in which packaged food can reach people, say food majors.
-But waste collectors and rag pickers typically don’t collect this waste, as it is extremely low value (INR 2-4/Kg compared to INR 25-30/Kg for PET, for example) and is therefore doomed to littering our streets, dumps and sewage canals.
+Hence, this is the best way in which packaged food can reach people, say, food majors.
+But waste collectors and rag pickers typically don’t collect this waste, as it is an extremely low value (INR 2-4/Kg compared to INR 25-30/Kg for PET, for example) and is therefore doomed to littering our streets, dumps, and sewage canals.